mspass-team/mspass/docs/source/user_manual/database_concepts.rst

     The site and channel collections should only contain metadata relevant to the data set.
 Used documents are not a problem but waste space.
     Missing metadata is a problem as it will always lead to dropped data.
-    Assembly of a working data set requires linking documents in :code:`site` and/or :code:`channel` to wf_Seismogram documents and channel to wf_TimeSeries using keys :code:`site_id` and :code:`chan_id` respectively.
+    Assembly of a working data set usually requires linking documents in :code:`site` and/or :code:`channel` to wf_Seismogram documents and channel to wf_TimeSeries using keys :code:`site_id` and :code:`chan_id` respectively.